-This brief tutorial explains how we can adjust monitor brightness from command line in Unix-like operating systems.
+This brief tutorial explains how to adjust monitor brightness from command line in Linux using xrandr utility.
 Adjusting screen brightness in GUI mode is easy.
 We already have reviewed a Brightness Controller GUI app which will help us to control the brightness in Ubuntu-like operating systems.
 But, this app's development seems to be stalled for more than a year and I am not sure whether it will work with recent Ubuntu versions.
 Another disadvantage is the Brightness Controller app is compatible with Python2 only.
 While looking for an alternative ways, I learned that we can easily do this with a command line utility named "xrandr".

 The xrandr program is used to set the size, orientation and/or reflection of the outputs for a screen.
 Using Xrandr, we can also display the current state of the system screen, change or set the resolution, disable disconnected outputs and enable connected ones.
 And the good thing is Xrandr comes pre-installed with most Linux distributions, so we don't have to bother with installing additional tools/apps.

 Adjust Monitor Brightness From Command Line In Linux

-First, we need to check the current state of system display.
+First, we need to check the current state of system's display.
 To do so, run:

 $ xrandr -q